-A quick falafel crumble is a wonderful filling for a Middle Eastern-inspired stuffed peppers.
-It's a veggie dinner that will definitely leave you full up, with a dollop of hummus providing the perfect finish.
+A quick falafel crumble makes a wonderful filling for Middle Eastern-inspired stuffed peppers.
+This veggie dinner will definitely fill you up, with a dollop of hummus providing a deliciously creamy finish.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Feta Cheese, block

 Before starting, preheat the broiler to high.
 Wash and dry all produce.
 Add ⅔ cup water, 1 tbsp butter, 1/4 tsp salt (dbl all for 4 ppl) and broth concentrate to a medium pot.
 Cover and bring to a boil over high heat.
 Once boiling, remove the pot from heat, then add couscous.
 Stir to combine.
 Cover and let stand for 5 min.

 Meanwhile, cut peppers in half lengthwise, then remove cores and seeds to make bowl shapes (keep the stems on).
 Arrange peppers on a foil-lined baking sheet, cut-side down.
 Brush each pepper half with 1/2 tsp oil, then season with salt and pepper.
 Broil in the middle of the oven until slightly tender, 8-10 min.